The storage layer of CockroachDB's architecture reads and writes data to disk.

 Using these tools, you can get consistent data from your database as far back as your garbage collection period.

 CockroachDB regularly garbage collects MVCC values to reduce the size of data stored on disk.
 To do this, we compact old MVCC values when there is a newer MVCC value with a timestamp that's older than the garbage collection period.
-By default, the garbage collection period is 24 hours, but it can be set at the cluster, database, or table level through replication zones.
+The garbage collection period can be set at the cluster, database, or table level by configuring the

 Interactions with other layers